axelpale/yamdog/api.md

 <p style="margin-bottom: 0">A parsed doc block object has properties:</p>

 - *file*
-  - string, the absolute file path that contains the block.
+  - a string, the absolute file path that contains the block.
 - *signature*
-  - string, the call signature e.g. 'mylib.myfun(param)'.
+  - a string, the call signature e.g. `'mylib.myfun(param)'`.
 The signature is equivalent to shortName + postfix.
 Signatures are especially used in headings.
 - *name*
-  - string, the unit name derived from the call signature. e.g. 'mylib.myfun'
+  - a string, the unit name derived from the call signature.
+For example `'mylib.myfun'`
 - *postfix*
-  - string, the remainder of the signature after the name. e.g. '(param)'
+  - a string, the remainder of the signature after the name.
+For example `'(param)'`
 - *nameParts*
   - array of objects with properties:
     - *label*
-      - string, the part single name e.g. 'myfun'
+      - a string, the part single name e.g. `'myfun'`
     - *name*
-      - string, the full name of the part e.g. 'mylib.myfun'
+      - a string, the full name of the part e.g. `'mylib.myfun'`
     - *hash*
-      - string, the nav hash for the part full name e.g. 'mylibmyfun'
+      - a string, the nav hash for the part full name e.g. `'mylibmyfun'`
     - *prefix*
-      - string, the separator character found before the label e.g. '.'
+      - a string, the separator character found before the label.
+For example `'.'`
 - *shortName*
   - a string, the original name of the block before possible name extensions caused by earmark name mapping.
 - *hash*